Keepsake bear photo tutorial

 Sewing the front face and ears

-1 – Pin the first of the darts with the fabric right side to right.
+1 – Stitching the muzzle is probably the hardest bit of sewing your keepsake bear.
+So have a read through first and go slowly.
+Pin the first of the darts with the fabric right side to right.
 Put one pin near the edge of the fabric to secure by point A and the other 1cm from the end of the dart shown as point B. Sew from the edge of the fabric at A, towards point B so your stitches come off the fabric at B. Cut your cotton about 3 inches or so from your fabric and then tie your loose threads.
 Don’t try and do reverse stitches by B as tying is stronger.
 Repeat for all the darts in the muzzle

 2 – Sew the face pieces together from point C to point D